KarenSafaryan/Spatial_Sparrow/README.md

 # SpatialSparrow

-Multisensory behavioral task for mice.
+Multimodal rate discriminaton behavioral task for mice.

-## Description
+## Description of the setup

-## Instalation

-Clone the repository to Bpod Local/Protocols.
-If you make changes create a branch and remember to commit changes regularly.

 ## Settings and description